 Normality distribution of the data was tested using the Shapiro-Wilk test prior to statistical analysis.
-For the analytical validation, the parallelism between serial dilutions of two selected serum samples and stance curves was determined by a test of equality of two slopes2 the biological validation, C data before and after transportation showed a normal distribution (p>0.05), whereas T data of bulls and cows did not (p<0.05).
-A paired t-test was used for C, whereas for T, a Mann-Whitney U test was used.
-For the freeze-thaw cycles experiments, the proportion of change in C and T concentrations relative to the control was calculated as $(a_n - x_n/x_n) \times 100$, where a is the nth sample value in each freeze-thaw cycles series (two, four, six, eight times) and x_n is the value at time zero (control) of the nth sample^{7,15}.
+For the analytical validation, the parallelism between serial dilutions of two selected serum samples and standard curves was determined by a test of equality of two slopes using Logarithmic Regression26.
+For the biological validation, C data before and after transportation and T data of bulls and cows showed a normal distribution (p>0.05).
+A paired t-test was used for C, whereas for T, an independent t-test was used.
+For the freeze-thaw cycles experiments, the proportion of change in C and T concentrations relative to the control was calculated as $(a_n - x_n/x_n) \times 100$, where a_n is the nth sample value in each freeze-thaw cycles series (two, four, six, eight times) and x_n is the value at time zero (control) of the nth sample s.16.
 The C data were normally distributed (p>0.05), whereas the T data was not (p<0.05).
-Therefore, for C, a one-way repeated measures ANOVA followed by post hoc analysis using the Bonferroni test was conducted, whereas a Friedman repeated-measures ANOVA on ranks was set up to analyze T concentrations7.
+Therefore, for C, a one-way repeated measures ANOVA followed by post hoc analysis using the Bonferroni test was conducted, whereas a Friedman repeated-measures ANOVA on ranks was set up to analyze T concentrations 8.
 We used SigmaPlot 11.0 to create graphs and IBM SPSS 20 to carry out the statistical analysis.
 All statistical tests were two-tailed and the significance level was set at 0.05.